sabiinsearch/GraphiQL/README.md

 # GraphiQL
-It is new Technology of Communicting and Managing Data
+It is new Technology of Communicting and Managing Data..